klaytn/klaytn-docs/docs/getting-started/foundry/foundry.md

 ![](./../images/foundry/cast-call-result-10.png)

-# Forking mainnet with cast and anvil
+# Forking Mainnet with Cast and Anvil
 Foundry allows us to fork the mainnet to a local development network ([Anvil](https://book.getfoundry.sh/reference/anvil/)).
 Also, you can interact and test with contracts on a real network using [Cast](https://book.getfoundry.sh/reference/cast/).

 ## Getting Started